Lisa Goodman (politician)

-Lisa Ruth Goodman (born 1966) is an American politician serving as a member of the Minneapolis City Council from the 7th ward.
-Elected in 1997, she is the longest-serving member of the council.
+Lisa Ruth Goodman (born 1966) is an American politician who served as a member of the Minneapolis City Council from the 7th ward.
+First elected in 1997 and continuously re-elected for 26 years, she was the longest-serving member in council history.
 The 7th ward holds some of Minnesota's wealthiest neighborhoods, including Bryn Mawr, Cedar-Isles-Dean, Downtown West, East Isles, Elliot Park, Kenwood, Loring Park, Lowry Hill, and Stevens Square.

 Goodman was born in Chicago and earned a bachelor's degree from the University of Wisconsin–Madison.
 She served as executive director of the Minnesota chapter of NARAL.

 Early life and education

 Goodman is a native of Chicago, Illinois.
 She received a Bachelor of Arts in political science and labor relations from the University of Wisconsin–Madison.
 She interned at the Dane County AFL–CIO.

 Career

 Early career

 In 1989, Goodman moved to Minneapolis from Madison, Wisconsin where she had spent a year fundraising for Mayor Paul Soglin.
 She joined the 1990 United States Senate campaign of Paul Wellstone, serving as chief fundraiser.
 She then worked for a year as development director of a college service-learning nonprofit before being hired as the executive director of the Minnesota chapter of NARAL in 1992.
 Goodman formerly taught a course in community and economic development at the University of Minnesota's Humphrey School of Public Affairs.